Appointment

 Note that hormonal changes occur naturally during puberty, pregnancy, breastfeeding, and menopause.

-• The importance of having a well-balanced diet without a calorie surplus to avoid weight gain.
+To ensure hormonal balance, control environmental factors and maintain a well-balanced diet without a calorie surplus to avoid weight gain.
 Your daily meals should include:

-4. Healing spices and herbs like cinnamon, turmeric, cumin, garlic, cayenne, and ginger.
+• Healing spices and herbs like cinnamon, turmeric, cumin, garlic, cayenne, and ginger.